 The Motor Museum’s 2016 Joey Dunlop Exhibition

-The Dunlop family have very kindly and generously loaned a unique and poignant collection of machines and personal items to the museum.
-There will be 7 of the famous racing bikes in all, 3 of which are permanent fixtures at the museum, plus Joey’s much-loved Mini.
-The Motor Museum’s display will also include around 30 sets of leathers and 20 of Joey’s helmets (including his first, still adorned with black tape).
+The Dunlop family very kindly and generously loaned a unique and poignant collection of machines and personal items to the museum.
+There were 7 of the famous racing bikes in all, 3 of which are permanent fixtures at the museum, plus Joey’s much-loved Mini.
+The Motor Museum’s display also included around 30 sets of leathers and 20 of Joey’s helmets (including his first, still adorned with black tape).

 Joey was awarded an MBE in 1986 for his services to sport and a decade later he was awarded an OBE for his humanitarian work for children in Romanian orphanages, to which he had delivered clothing and food.

-The Joey Dunlop exhibition will open just prior to the 2016 TT and it will run throughout the summer months, to include the Manx Festival of Motorcycling.
-This is not one to be missed.
+The Joey Dunlop exhibition opened just prior to the 2016 TT and ran throughout the summer months, to include the Manx Festival of Motorcycling.
+This was not one to be missed.

 We are sure that the Dunlop family would also like us to mention the Joey Dunlop Foundation (established 2001), which is an Isle of Man Charity whose main aim has always been to create specialist accommodation that will open up the Isle of Man to visitors with disability.
 Braddan Bridge House, located in the islands capital, Douglas, hosts apartments available for the needs of all disabled guests and allow them to experience the beauty of the island and the excitement of the TT street-bike races.